stphdenis/aurelia-apollo-bind/README.md

 This module help using `Apollo` queries by binding properties with decorators.

-You can `query`, `subscribe` and use an other property for the parameters.
+You can `query` or `subscribe` and use an other property for the parameters.
 Any time a parameter change, a new query is done.

 ## Initialisation